Nights-Software/ns-docs/resources/nightShifts.md

 We assume you have a database for your FiveM server.
 If you do not have one, contact your hosting providers' documentation on how to get and build one.
 This is a dependency for NS - MDT to work.

-1. If you don't have one, connect to your database by using it's credentials (Find these on your host dashboard) in the following line, which you will put in your server.cfg.
+1. Once you have set up your database via your hosting provider, connect to your database by using it's credentials in an SQL connection string.
+We will now form one below with the credentials you found in your dashboard.
+Once this is done, we will define the sql connection string in your server.cfg, above the ensure/start of the resources.

 In your server.cfg:
 ```